 For that matter, do we really need a separate Build and Ok button?
 Maybe an Ok and Apply button, where the Apply is the current Build button.
 That would be more in line with a typical dialog.

-#1 Updated by Aaron Aaron about 10 years ago
+#1 Updated by Aaron Aaron over 10 years ago